ivi-dev/SWS/README.md

 # What is it
-Simple Weather Service (SWS) is w web based application the primary purpose of which is to provide accurate weather conditions reports and forcasts.
+Simple Weather Service (SWS) is a web based application the primary purpose of which is to provide accurate weather conditions reports and forcasts.

 # Usage
 SWS is accessible through a browser jsut like any other website.